 Look at your history:

 History repeats itself – but only if we don’t change!!
 If we are constantly upgrading our behaviours, patterns, thoughts – then we are evolving.
-If we are not being proactive with our lives, we are revolving (same patterns) or worse – devolving and being self-destructive.
+If we are not being proactive about our choices, we are revolving (same patterns) or worse – devolving and being self-destructive.
 It’s important to reflect on your history if you don’t want to repeat it and to sort out what new avenues you can take.

 Unleash your creativity: